Norbert Peters (engineer)

+Education and career

+Born in Linz, Austria, he was educated at the Karlsruhe Institute of Technology and later at the Technische Universität Berlin.
+He worked in Rourkela Steel Plant for six months.

-Peters's primary research interest was in the field of combustion engineering, especially turbulent flames.
+Peters's primary research interest was in the field of combustion science, especially turbulent flames.
 The interaction between turbulence and combustion constituted an important part of his research.
 He was author of the book titled Turbulent Combustion, a monograph with excellent but challenging insights on the advances, problems, and active research in the field of combustion in turbulent flow media.
 He was well known for his ideas on the Laminar flamelet model in turbulent combustion as well as for the systematic generation of reduced reaction mechanisms from detailed reaction mechanisms.

+Books

+Awards and honours

 He had received numerous recognitions for his contributions, including: